rsksmart/devportal-1.0/kb/verify-address-ownership.md

-MetaMask will then show another popup, asking you whether you want to allow RIF Identity Manager to see your account addresses.,
+MetaMask will then show another popup, asking you whether you want to allow RIF Identity Manager to see your account addresses.

 ![](/assets/img/kb/verify-address-ownership/rif-identity-metamask-view-addresses-permission.png)

-Click "Connect"
+Click "Connect".
 This allows MetaMask to see your account addresses.

 **(5)** RIF Identity Authentication